open-telemetry/oteps/text/trace/0148-sampling-probability.md

 ## Examples

-These examples use the proposed attribute `sampling.adjusted_count` to convey sampling probability.
+These examples use the proposed attribute `sampler.adjusted_count` to convey sampling probability.
 Consumers of spans, metrics, and logs annotated with adjusted counts are able to calculate accurate statistics about the whole population of events, at a basic level,